robbevp/glitchtip-flake/README.md

 A flake to easily deploy [glitchtip](https://glitchtip.com) on nixos.

+> [!WARNING]
+> I am currently not using this anymore - so this is currently not getting any maintenance

 ## How to use

 If you have your system set up with flakes, you can add Glitchtip as a